3 ways to impress your principal during a surprise observation or walk through in 3rd grade, 4th grade, or 5th grade

 This is something else that students did daily in my classroom.
 You can read more about why you should utilize dry erase markers and whiteboards in your classroom and how to set up procedures here.

-If your principal walks in right after you completed a hands on activity (or 20 minutes before a planned activity), have students pull out their white boards.
+If your principal walks in right after you complete a hands on activity (or 20 minutes before a planned activity), have students pull out their white boards.

 One of the benefits of whiteboards is that they are empty slates, so you can easily use them no matter what subject you are teaching.
-Have students solve a math problem, or draw a picture to illustrate a vocabulary word, or fill in a T-Chart, or complete a sentence starter, or review a word study skill using your word wall, or answer a question.
+Have students solve a math problem, or draw a picture to illustrate a vocabulary word, or fill in a T-Chart, or complete a sentence starter, or review a word study skill using your word wall, or answer a question or list facts and opinions.
 The possibilities are literally endless.

 If you've created and taught procedures for using dry erase boards in your classroom, then your administration will like this for some of the same reasons as partnering up.
 It shows your administration that: